 What should you do after you are charged with solicitation?

 Because of the complexity involved in using entrapment as a defense, you should consult with a legal professional as soon as possible.
 A skilled defense lawyer can review the specifics of your solicitation case and figure out what potentially illegal actions law enforcement used to convince you to commit an unlawful act.

 The Law Office of Brian Jones, LLC is one such criminal defense firm that protects the rights of people who are charged with solicitation in Ohio.
-Contact us now to schedule your free consultation.
+Contact us now to schedule an appointment.

 Brian Glen Jones graduated from Ohio Wesleyan University with a Bachelors Degree in Politics and Government.
 He then went on to earn his Juris Doctorate degree from the University Of Akron School Of Law.
 Brian has been a lifelong resident of Ohio.
 Brian is licensed to practice law in the state of Ohio and before the United States District Court for the Northern and Southern Districts of Ohio.